The Best Baby Swings of 2023

 If you're looking for a baby bouncer instead of a swing, check out our reviews of the best baby bouncers, where we review the Nuna Leaf and several other great options.

-Here are the Best Baby Swings of 2023!
+Here are the Best Baby Swings of 2024!

 1. 4Moms mamaRoo 4 Baby Swing

 Definitely the coolest-looking baby swing on our list, and maybe even the most capable, comfortable, and fun!
 The original mamaRoo swing was released back in 2012, and we've been reviewing updates to it ever since.
 The current model, the mamaRoo 4 is the best yet, with superior versatility, comfort, and reliability.
 The most unique aspect of the mamaRoo is that it was the first swing or glide soother designed to mimic mom's natural soothing motions.
 Just like you bounce up and down and sway side to side when you're holding your baby, so does the mamaRoo!
 Out of the box, the mamaRoo swing takes about 5 minutes to assemble and doesn't require any tools.
 The buttons on the control panel are very intuitive - power, movement settings, speed, and music.
 We played around quite a bit with the 5 different motions (car ride, kangaroo, tree swing, rock a bye, and ocean wave) and were really impressed with the fluidity of movement, the modern design, and how quiet the system was overall.
-The speed settings provide ample adjustment range for different babies, and the music options (rain, white noise, ocean, heartbeat) were great; you can also plug in an MP3 player to play the music of your choice!
+The speed settings provide ample adjustment range for different preferences, and the music options (rain, white noise, ocean, heartbeat) were great; you can also plug in an MP3 player (dust off that old iPod!) to play the music of your choice!
 In addition to controlling the swing from the front panel, you can download the 4Moms app on your Apple or Android device and control everything remotely.
 Given the mamaRoo's relatively elevated height, seating angle, and mobile position, we thought this was the easiest baby swing to get kids in and out of without frustration or back strain.
 We loved the wide range of adjustable recline, the removable and machine-washable seat cover, and the fact that it plugs into the wall so you don't need to worry about wasting a bunch of expensive batteries (which will definitely save some cash!).

-3. Munchkin Baby Swing
+2. Munchkin Baby Swing

 The Munchkin Baby Swing uses a smooth and soothing motion that is unique for this list, offering a relatively natural side-to-side sway while maintaining a very compact footprint more similar to a bouncer.
 Also somewhat unique is the Bluetooth feature, allowing you to use an app on your phone to play your (and hopefully your baby's!) favorite music.
 The Munchkin Swing also includes a small remote control so you don't need to crouch down and use the buttons on the swing to turn it on or off, change the swing intensity, or change the music.
 Finally, Munchkin markets this swing as lightweight and portable, owing to the lightweight frame and ability to pop off the seat for flat storage.
 We got our hands on the Munchkin Swing (thanks for the sample, Munchkin!) in the middle of last year and put it to the test with 2-month and 4-month-old babies.